Sections Of This Article

 So we’ve looked at what really makes a watch unusual, as well as why marketing sometimes exaggerates how unusual a watch might be.

-Overall, my answer is . . . yes, there are more unusual watches than ever, even if you discount the marketing exaggerations such as limited editions that are just a change in dial color on an otherwise standard watch . . . and the reason is what’s behind the desire for uniqueness in today’s watch market, which is the increase in uniqueness and the desire to be different within society in general.
+Overall, my answer is . . . yes, there are more unusual watches than ever, even if you discount the marketing exaggerations such as limited editions that are just a change in dial colour on an otherwise standard watch . . . and the reason is what’s behind the desire for uniqueness in today’s watch market, which is the increase in uniqueness and the desire to be different within society in general.

 What do you think?
 Do you think there are more unusual watches than ever before?
 Comment below or on our social media.